-Smena 7 was planned as a more sophisticated and improved version of Smena 6.
-But due to technical difficulties, as a result, this camera has become on the contrary a more simplified version of the Smena 6.
-But in fact, the only difference from the sixth model was the lack of a self-timer.
+Smena-7 was planned as a more sophisticated and improved version of Smena-6.
+But due to technical difficulties, as a result, this camera has become on the contrary a more simplified version of Smena-6.
+But in fact, the only difference from the sixth model was the lack of the self-timer.

 Focusing is done using the distance scale.
 But just like in all cameras of this type, you can focus using the optional removable rangefinder, which is mounted on a cold shoe.

 The camera has exactly the same plastic body as in the fifth and sixth models.
 All controls are located around the lens in the same way as in all previous and next models.

 The back panel is completely removable, unlike Smena-8m, where the back cover opens like a door.
 The camera does not provide for rewinding, and the exposed film is fed into the take-up spool.

 On the top of the camera is a frame counter, which has ceased to be as stylish as on the very first models of Smena cameras.
 Next to it is the shutter button, which moved here from the lens.
 This button has a slot for a shutter release cable.

 Smena-7 was produced in several versions.
 The differences were in the colors and a label with the name of the camera.